 Triggers for performing CMR should include the following considerations particularly in the absence of other pathologies (such as hypertension, CAD): (i) ECHO abnormalities such as Regional Wall Motion Abnormality (RWMA) and/or troponin rise (once CAD/ACS has been excluded), (ii) right ventricle (RV) dysfunction (in absence of PAH or chronic lung disease), (iii) LV dysfunction (if no evidence of HTN/CAD or unexplained new or particular worsening in a patient with background hypertensive or ischaemic heart disease related changes), (iv) notable/increase in pericardial effusion (v) raised NT-proBNP levels (in the absence of known PAH and non SSc-related left heart disease).

 If CMR is undertaken and pathology is confirmed including scarring/fibrosis, this should trigger more intensive screen for arrhythmias as well as closer interval assessment for cardiac function with echocardiography.
+The frequency of follow-up, for example, three to six monthly, would depend on each patient’s circumstance/disease severity, and need for monitoring for interval change post-pharmaceutical treatment.
 A management plan should be developed together with specialist cardiology input.

 Electrophysiological (EP) testing: The working group recommends that ECG should be performed in all patients.
 Although not a sensitive method, this may detect conduction abnormalities and evidence of LV/RV strain/hypertrophy.
 Holter monitor or external loop recorder (ELR) should be applied if there is any clinical suggestion of conduction abnormality.
 Similarly, a low threshold for use of an implantable loop recorder (ILR, e.g. Reveal©) should be maintained.
 ILR is used in the general population for unexplained infrequent syncope.
 Its use in patients with SSc is currently being evaluated (the Electrophysiology and CArdiac Imaging in SclerodermA, ELCASA Study, REC Ref: RR12/10286) and for the moment should be driven by clinical symptoms.
 AICD devices are used for monitoring +/- delivery of electrical ‘shock’ for a life-threatening tachycardia[55].
 Further specialist +/- invasive investigations may thus be used but require referral to a regional cardiac centre.
 Signal average ECG may be used as an additional tool to detect abnormalities and late potentials (surrogate marker for scar/fibrosis) if available although this is not widely employed.
 In general, EP studies should be considered as in standard practice.
 The input of a cardiologist should be requested for the interpretation of these studies.